Raku/problem-solving/PATH-TO-RAKU.md

     unit :release<2019.07>;     # release 2019.07 or higher

+Compilers would be free to either ignore additional named parameters, or warn about named parameters they do not understand.

 ## Documentation changes

 Wherever `Perl 6` is mentioned in the documentation, this should be changed